jordimonta/portfolio/README.md

 * ### Analyzing and predicting parking occupartion in different city areas
 <span style="color: red;">(Private - Company Project)</span>
 <br>
-The objective of the project is to analyze and predict the occupation of the green and blue areas of a city based on data provided by sensors installed in the city
+The objective of the project is to analyze and predict the occupation of the green and blue areas of a city based on data provided by sensors installed in the city.
+BIG DATA project.

 <p float="left">
   <img src="/images/prediction.png" width="300" />